mrkkrp/markkarpov.com/tutorial/megaparsec.md

 | strict `ByteString` | `Word8`   | strict `ByteString` |
 | lazy `ByteString`   | `Word8`   | lazy `ByteString`   |

-It is important to get used to the `Token` and `Tokens` type functions because they are ubiquitous in the types of `megaparsec` API.
+It is important to get used to the `Token` and `Tokens` type functions, because they are ubiquitous in the types of the `megaparsec` API.

-You may have noticed that if we group all default input streams by token type, we will get two groups:
+You may have noticed that if we group all the default input streams by token type, we get two groups:

 * character streams, for which `Token s ~ Char`: `String` and strict/lazy `Text`,